Obtain the right solution

 Global HRMonitor® - a new dimension of online HR information

-Our web-based application contains flexible and powerful tools to let you customize your hardship allowance calculations and access details of the scores used in calculating the Quality of Living index.
+Our web-based application for data subscribers contains flexible and powerful tools to let you customize your hardship allowance calculations and access details of the scores used in calculating the quality-of-living index.

 The calculator also allows you to account for additional factors, such as travel time and communication facilities between home and host country and for extreme environmental conditions.

 Mercer’s specialists are available for any advice you might need when managing your employees on international assignments.

 Please contact your Mercer consultant or your local Mercer office for further information.